Faisalalali/Faisalalali/readme.md

 - 🌱 I’m currently learning **Flutter, Spring Boot, and DevOps**.

-- 👨‍💻 All of my projects are available at [www.faisalalali.sa](www.faisalalali.sa)
+- 👨‍💻 Some of my projects are available at [blog.faisalalali.sa/projects](https://blog.faisalalali.sa/projects)

 - ⚡ Fun fact **I will make anything for you if you asked nicely enough!**